dennisbirch/simple-analytics/README.md

 ## Installation
 SimpleAnalytics is distributed as a Swift package, which you can load into Xcode projects using the available tools built into Xcode 11.0 and higher.

-In the Swift Packages section of the Project configuration panel, inlude a dependency for SimpleAnalytics with the URL:
+In the Swift Packages section of the Project configuration panel, include a dependency for SimpleAnalytics with the URL:

 `https://github.com/dennisbirch/simple-analytics`

-Be sure to add SimpleAnalytics to your target's Frameworks list.
+Be sure to add SimpleAnalytics to your target's Frameworks list if it isn't added automatically.

 ![Adding reference to SimpleAnalytics framework.](images/add-framework.png)